Finding the Missing Value: When are Ratios Equivalent?

 What are Equivalent Ratios?

 Equivalent ratios represent the same proportional relationship.
 They signify that the quantities involved are changing at a constant rate.
 Think of it like this: if you double the amount of one quantity, you must also double the amount of the other quantity to maintain equivalence.
-For example, the ratios 1:2, 2:4, and 3:6 are all equivalent because they all simplify to the same fundamental ratio: 1:2.
+And for example, the ratios 1:2, 2:4, and 3:6 are all equivalent because they all simplify to the same fundamental ratio: 1:2.
 In essence, they describe the same proportional relationship.

 Finding the Missing Value (x) using Simple Arithmetic